-Having a ginger shot a day seems to be a hot habit now.
-And when I say hot I mean it in both ways, get it? :)
+Having ginger shot a day seems to be a hot habit now.
+And when I say hot I mean it in both ways. 🙂

-Since I live in an area with quite cold winters, catching a cold or flue is quite common.
-So I decided to try make my own ginger shot and to test its benefits on myself.
+Since I live in an area with quite cold winters, catching a cold or flu is quite common.
+So I decided to try to make my own ginger shot for cold and test its benefits on myself.

 - 2-3 tablespoons of honey;

 - 25 grams of ginger – I like my shot to be quite concentrated and I will admit that it is spicy (burning spicy).
-So you can lower the ginger part;
+So you can lower the quantity;

 1. First, squeeze the juice from the lemon (or lemons) and strain it.
 You can leave the pulp in, but there will also be tiny bits of ginger in it so it might be too thick to drink.